Why content crowdfunder Patreon is halting its hated fee change

 Aurora Flight Sciences demonstrates a fully autonomous helicopter in action

 Overhauling the creative economy turns out to be quite tricky.
-Following massive backlash, Patreon is at least temporarily pausing its plan to change its payment processing fee stucture on December 18th from charging creators 2%-10% on the first of the next month to charging patrons 2.9% plus $0.35 per transaction up front and on the monthly anniversary of their first pledge beyond the 5% Patreon takes.
+Following massive backlash, Patreon is at least temporarily pausing its plan to change its payment processing fee structure on December 18th from charging creators 2%-10% on the first of the next month to charging patrons 2.9% plus $0.35 per transaction up front and on the monthly anniversary of their first pledge beyond the 5% Patreon takes.
 “We messed up.
 We’re sorry, and we’re not rolling out the fees change” CEO Jack Conte writes.
+He tells me “We got in the way of the creators and their fans.”

 The subscription content crowdfunding company’s goal was to prevent patrons from being able to sign up and get access to exclusive content and then cancel their subscription before paying on the first of the next month, and to avoid users being charged immediately and then again on the first of the next month so they’d essentially be doubled billed if they pledged near the end of the month.
 Pro-rating wouldn’t work either since patrons could sign up for a big $100 a month subscription, experience super-premium access to content, then cancel a day later having only paid $3.

-But the problem with the fee change was the it significantly boosted fees for patrons who only pledge a dollar or two per campaign, and ones that pledge to multiple campaigns and therefore get charged multiple fees.
+But the problem with the fee change was that it prevented batching payments so patrons would pay just one processing fee for all their different pledges, and instead charged patrons the fee on every different campaign they support.
+This significantly boosted fees for patrons who only pledge a dollar or two per campaign, and ones that pledge to multiple campaigns and therefore get charged multiple fees.
 Patreon also admits it didn’t get enough direct feedback from creators and rushed a mere two week timeline for implementing the change.

-So after a painful weak of calls with creators who said patrons had cancelled their subscriptions to avoid the higher fees, Patreon is halting the change until it can receive more feedback and find a better path forward.
+So after a painful week of calls with creators who said patrons had cancelled their subscriptions to avoid the higher fees, Patreon is halting the change until it can receive more feedback and find a better path forward.
+The retreat shows a level of maturity at the company, even if also some lack of foresight.

+Patreon raised $60 million earlier this year at a $450 million valuation to build out more monetization tools for content creators from video makers and comedians to illustrators and models.
+With $107 million in funding, many assumed Patreon was on stable enough financial footing to avoid having to change from its existing fee structure where it takes a mere 5% rake — compared to typical 30% charged by platforms like Apple and Google’s App Stores and 45% charged by Facebook and YouTube for ad revenue shares.

+But “the system that my co-founder came up with 4 years ago in 25 days” needs to be updated.
+Patreon has to abide by credit card processing rules while keeping enough revenue to stay alive.
+Conte tells me Patreon still has a bunch of new premium tools in the works for creators, a storefront for selling merchandise for example, that will be unveiled in the coming year and will help it earn more money to keep the platform sustainable.
+But many creators surely construed the payment structure change as a way for Patreon to jack up fees.

 0